 The Panorama camera is one of the better features of the iPhone Camera app, it makes taking incredible high-quality panoramic pictures ridiculously easy without adding any additional apps to your iPhone.
-The feature is built directly into iOS now and works on all modern iPhone devices.
-If you’re unfamiliar with the feature or you just haven’t used it yet, here’s what you’ll want to do:

 - Open the Camera app and swipe over on the lower options until the “PANO” option is selected